Roopesht/InterviewPrep/Questions/DatamigrationtoSnowflake.md

 • Any post-migration reviews to evaluate migration success?
 • Any lessons learned or things you would do differently next time?

+_*The real problems and scenarios encountered during migration*_

+🔍 SQL Conversion:

+1️⃣ Can you rewrite a given Oracle SQL to be Snowflake compatible, considering syntax and function differences?

+🚀 Performance Tuning:
+2️⃣ How would you optimize a slow-performing Snowflake query, initially fine in Oracle?
+Detail the steps for identifying and resolving bottlenecks.

+🔄 Data Transformation:

+3️⃣ How would you translate complex transformation logic in Oracle PL/SQL to work in Snowflake?

+⏳ Data Load Strategy:

+4️⃣ Outline steps to efficiently load massive data from Oracle to Snowflake.
+How would you minimize downtime and impact on source systems

+❗ Error Handling:

+5️⃣ How would you resolve data discrepancies or errors during migration?
+Can you detail a situation where you resolved such discrepancies?

+✅ Data Validation:

+6️⃣ Outline your approach to validate data consistency between Oracle and Snowflake post-migration.

+🔧 Optimization:

+7️⃣ Detail a scenario where you improved data retrieval performance in Snowflake using clustering keys or partitioning.

+💲 Cost Management:

+8️⃣ How would you reduce unnecessary expenses if costs in Snowflake are higher than expected post-migration?

+🔒 Security & Access Control:

+9️⃣ How would you map Oracle roles to Snowflake?
+Can you provide examples of implementing role-based access control in Snowflake?

+📊 Data Modeling:

+🔟 How would you modify Oracle data models to optimize performance in Snowflake?

+🤖 Automation:

+1️⃣1️⃣ Can you describe how you automated data migration and transformation processes from Oracle to Snowflake?

+🔗 Integration:

+1️⃣2️⃣ Detail how you would integrate Snowflake with existing ETL tools and reporting applications.

+🛡️ Disaster Recovery:

+1️⃣3️⃣ How would you set up a disaster recovery strategy in Snowflake to safeguard against data loss during unforeseen events?

+💬 Change Management:

+1️⃣4️⃣ Give an example of managing stakeholder or end-user resistance during a migration project.

+🚨 Critical Issue Resolution:

+1️⃣5️⃣ If a connectivity issue between Oracle and Snowflake halts migration unexpectedly, how would you resolve it?

+🔄 Data Consistency Scenario:

+1️⃣6️⃣ How would you resolve discrepancies in row counts between Oracle and Snowflake tables post-migration?

+🚀 Performance Scenario:

+1️⃣7️⃣ If a critical report is taking significantly longer in Snowflake post-migration, how would you troubleshoot and optimize it?